FerrariDG/goldfish-memory/README.md

 - [Rich](https://github.com/willmcgugan/rich): is a Python library for rich text and beautiful formatting in the terminal
 - [Scalene](https://github.com/emeryberger/scalene): a high-performance, high-precision CPU and memory profiler for Python
 - [Typer](https://github.com/tiangolo/typer): Typer, build great CLIs.
 Easy to code.
 Based on Python type hints
+- [Mongita](https://github.com/scottrogowski/mongita): Mongita is to MongoDB as SQLite is to SQL

 ### Blogs